|29 Sperm Whales Washed Ashore by Strong Wind-Driven Currents|

-Think long and hard about how a pod of majestic sperm whales using the most advanced biosonar system in the world to locate the squid they eat in the total darkness 5,000 meters below the surface might "inadvertently" identify plastic and ropes and other garbage as food.
+Think about it!
+How can a pod of majestic sperm whales using the most advanced biosonar system in the world to locate the squid they eat in the total darkness 5,000 meters below the surface might "inadvertently" identify plastic and ropes and other garbage as food?

-Since diving is extremely painful and their biosonar system is not working, starving whales will eat anything that might appear to be food, such as plastic, rope and other flotsam.
+Since diving is extremely painful if their biosonar system is not working, starving whales will eat anything that might appear to be food, such as plastic, rope and other flotsam.

 Furthermore, because their fresh water comes from the food they eat, they will likely strand 2-4 weeks later extremely dehydrated with only garbage, non-digestible squid beaks, and bile in their stomachs.